ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Above code performs first 10 NOP (no-operation) instructions and after that 10 MUL (multiplication between registers r0 and r1).

-Remember always that anytime you make modifications to program, you have to rebuild it and reupload it to the device.
+Remember always that anytime you make modifications to program, you have to rebuild it and reprogram the device.
 Also make sure that you are uploading correct program to device.

 Inspect results when you change amount of instructions / add more blocks of different instructions.
 Try to detect different instructions executing from the trace.